-This story was inspired by the early days of my career, while working with Tony Robbins.
+This story was inspired by the early days of my career, while working at the legendary top corporate trainer for Tony Robbins.

 It was an early morning in 1998 at the Madison Square Garden Theater in NYC.

 6,000 people had enthusiastically gathered to attend Tony Robbins’ business event: The Competitive Edge.

 Because I was the top producer, I had the honor of introducing Tony at these events.

 I was on stage, warming up the crowd, and getting ready to bring Tony up.

 As I looked at the audience, I saw a man in the second row I recognized!

 This wasn’t just any man.